stefantalpalaru/golib/README.md

 ##description

-golib is a library exposing Go channels and goroutines to plain C and to any other language able to use C libraries.
+**golib** is a library exposing Go's channels and goroutines to plain C and to any other language able to use C libraries.

 There are two catches: